 The realization of the project outputs has contributed to the achievement of the project specific objective of improving the capacity of relevant stakeholders in implementing the Indonesian TLAS specifically in respect of community forests and community plantations forests.
-In turn, this achievement constitutes a direct contribution to the stated objectives of TFLET particularly specific objectives (a) and (c) on strengthening forest law compliance and governance through improved national policy and legal frameworks, strengthened enforcement and institutions, improved data and knowledge, strengthened enforcement and institutions, improved data and knowledge, strengthened partnerships and improved cooperation among relevant stakeholders as well as improved capacity of community and small and medium-sized enterprises to implement and demonstrate that timber produced and trade comes from legal sources, contributing to sustainable livelihoods.
+In turn, this achievement constitutes a direct contribution to the stated objectives of TFLET particularly specific objectives (a) and (c) on strengthening forest law compliance and governance through improved national policy and legal frameworks, strengthened enforcement and institutions, improved data and knowledge, strengthened enforcement and institutions, improved data and knowledge, strengthened enforcement and institutions, improved capacity of community and small and medium-sized enterprises to implement and demonstrate that timber produced and trade comes from legal sources, contributing to sustainable livelihoods.